merizrizal/openstack-lab/README.md

 2. Run `generate_os_client_config local kubernetes_lab` to generate the OpenStack cloud config `generated/local_clouds.yml`.
 3. Navigate to `./ansible` directory.
 4. Run `ansible-playbook -i bootstrap_openstack/inventories/local/local.yml bootstrap_openstack/playbook_init_kubernetes.yml` to spin-up 3 VMs on top of OpenStack.

+    4.1.
+Once all the VMs are up, log in to OpenStack Horizon (user: `admin`, password: `vagrant`).

+    4.2.
+Go to Compute > Instances page, then assign a floating IP to each VM.

 5. Run `export OS_CLIENT_CONFIG_FILE=$ROOT_DIR/generated/local_clouds.yml`
 6. Run `ansible-playbook -i kubernetes_in_openstack/inventories/local/openstack.yml kubernetes_in_openstack/playbook_pre_setup.yml` to install and configure the pre-requisite packages.
 7. Run `ansible-playbook -i kubernetes_in_openstack/inventories/local/openstack.yml kubernetes_in_openstack/playbook_setup_kubernetes.yml` to install and provision Kubernetes platform to all VMs.